 Carmen was nominated for the award by the Society of Saint Andrew, which sponsors Harvest of Hope.
 In fall of 2008, Carmen participated in a weekend trip to glean apples, and during spring break of 2009, she traveled to Jacksonville, Fla., where she helped glean broccoli, cabbage, and citrus fruit.
 The food goes directly to local shelters.

-Carmen is also co-chair for the American Cancer Society’s Relay for Life at Lynchburg College, and has served as team captain since freshman year.
+Carmen is also co-chair for the American Cancer Society’s Relay for Life at University of Lynchburg, and has served as team captain since freshman year.

 She was one of 38 LC students in the summer of 2008 who took part in a service learning opportunity on the Caribbean island of St. Lucia, where LC has fostered a relationship for several years.
 Carmen spent a lot of time in health, developmental, and educational screenings for the island’s 3-and 5-year-olds.
 “When I came back,” Carmen said, “I switched my major to special education; it was that powerful.”